Sikhs, their Gurus and a Brief History

 to cut any body hair or even trim their eyebrows, as Sikh men are

-and tidy.
-To symbolise importance of looking after the body which
+to symbolise importance of looking after the body which God has created.

 Kachha – “boxer shorts” type of underwear